mandeepnh5/ledoit-wolf-shrinkage-portfolio/README.md

 **Stack:** Python, NumPy, pandas, SciPy (`trust-constr`), scikit-learn (`LedoitWolf`), yfinance, Matplotlib, seaborn.

-This was done as a course project for DA6701 - Data Science and AI in Finance at IIT Madras
+This was done as a course project for DA6701 - Data Science and AI in Finance at IIT Madras.

 ## Problem